Cult Classic Films Perfect For Your Low Boredom Threshold [Opinion]

 Boogie Nights

 If you’ve ever questioned what provoked the domino effect that led to Mark Wahlberg being taken seriously as an actor, Boogie Nights is your answer.
-Another undeniably colorful edition to the list, the vaguely Hugh Hefner-spoofing epic perfectly combines elements of deeply impactful dramatic tension, over-the-top comedy, and an overall style of juicy 70’s caricature.
-All other factors aside, it’s always worth it to watch Boogie Nights if only to see Don Cheadle transition from a cowboy western style fanatic to a quasi-Rick James impersonater.
+Another undeniably colorful edition to the list, the vaguely Hugh Hefner-spoofing epic perfectly combines elements of deeply impactful dramatic tension, over-the-top comedy, and an overall style of juicy ’70s caricature.
+All other factors aside, it’s always worth it to watch Boogie Nights if only to see Don Cheadle transition from a cowboy western style fanatic to a quasi-Rick James impersonator.

 The Rocky Horror Picture Show